Thursday, March 23, 2023

 Chapter 14

-I told William I couldn’t take much more.
-He laughed and told me he thought that Rob and I had a brother-sister relationship.
+I told Bill I couldn’t take much more.
+He laughed and told me he thought that Bob and I had a brother-sister relationship.

 The situation had become humorous to him.
 I felt like I was in a bad reality show, except there was no prize for the winner.

-He went to the back room where Lisa was typing a story for Elaine.
-He asked Lisa to change some things and she refused.
-Elaine had worked at the paper for nearly 40 years and was respected by all.
+He went to the back room where Lori was typing a story for Helen.
+He asked Lori to change some things and she refused.
+Helen had worked at the paper for nearly 40 years and was respected by all.
 She was very particular about her work.
 It required very little editing if any.

-When Lisa refused to complete Rob’s request, he became enraged.
+When Lori refused to complete Bob’s request, he became enraged.
 He started beating on his chest and screaming he was the managing editor and she was to do what he asked.

-L.J. was furious and marched to William’s office.
+CJ. was furious and marched to Bill’s office.
 She slammed the door so hard it broke.
 Finally someone else had had enough.
 The entire staff was in a state of chaos.
 We were all dealing with crisis that rainy morning.

-Rob went out into the rain to move his car.
-Soon L.J. came out of William’s office.
+Bob went out into the rain to move his car.
+Soon CJ came out of Bill’s office.
 She had a look of mission accomplished.
-William finally spoke to Rob about his yelling.
+Bill finally spoke to Bob about his yelling.

-I couldn’t help but wonder why William would listen to L.J. but not me.
+I couldn’t help but wonder why Bill would listen to CJ but not me.
 At that point I didn’t care.
 I just wanted to enjoy the peace.

 Chapter 15

-The next day Rob was a little nicer.
-Johnny was coming to town the following week.
-The staff and I hoped he would be the knight in shining armor and rid us of Rob’s evil.
+The next day Bob was a little nicer.
+Jerry was coming to town the following week.
+The staff and I hoped he would be the knight in shining armor to rid us of Bob’s evil.

-I decided that Johnny’s upcoming visit was the reason for Rob’s improved behavior.
+I decided that Jerry’s upcoming visit was the reason for Bob’s improved behavior.
 But then the insults were back.
-This time they were directed at Lisa.
+This time they were directed at Lori.

-Rob told me he didn’t like her and that he thought she was “snippy.”
-He later told Elaine that he forbid her to be friends with her.
+Bob told me he didn’t like her and that he thought she was “snippy.”
+He later told Helen that he forbid her to be friends with her.
 He then stated that he could pull anyone off the street to do what she did.

-Cindy entered the building to pick up the camera.
-She asked Chuck to help her change the camera’s batteries.
-Rob slammed his hand in disgust.
-He was mad that Chuck was loading batteries instead of working on a story.
-The antics resulted in Chuck yelling and begging for peace.
+Wendy entered the building to pick up the camera.
+She asked Charles to help her change the camera’s batteries.
+Bob slammed his hand in disgust.
+He was mad that Charles was loading batteries instead of working on a story.
+The antics resulted in Charles yelling and begging for peace.

-It was the first time I heard Chuck yell.
+It was the first time I heard Charles yell.
 It was clear this situation was taking its toll on everyone.
-A little while later Rob became enraged over the computer and slammed his hand so hard on the file cabinet that both Chuck and I flinched.
-I’m sure my heart skipped a beat or two as well as Chuck’s.
+A little while later Bob became enraged over the computer and slammed his hand so hard on the file cabinet that both Charles and I flinched.
+I’m sure my heart skipped a beat or two as well as Charles'.

 We finally completed the paper two hours late.
-I made my way to the back to find Rob talking with L.J. about missing deadlines.
+I made my way to the back to find Bob talking with CJ about missing deadlines.
 Of course in his eyes I was the problem.

 Chapter 16

-I went to William and informed him of the request and pointed out that coming in early to do nothing would only add to his overtime issues.
+I went to Bill and informed him of the request and pointed out that coming in early to do nothing would only add to his overtime issues.
 Once again the result was the same.
-William ignored my rationale.
+Bill ignored my rationale.
 Instead he informed me that I would be there at the requested time even if they had to pay me to file my nails and get donuts.

 I left the office in disgust.
-I met Elaine and L.J. for lunch.
-L.J. shared some things that William had told her.
-It seemed that William and Johnny believed that I was going to sabotage the computers and quit and they were prepared to sue.
+I met Helen and CJ for lunch.
+CJ shared some things that Bill had told her.
+It seemed that Bill and Jerry believed that I was going to sabotage the computers and quit and they were prepared to sue.

-Thoughts of being set up by the trio of Rob, William, and Johnny ran through my head.
+Thoughts of being set up by the trio of Bob, Bill, and Jerry ran through my head.
 I made the decision to end this nightmare now.
-I asked L.J. to accompany me back to the office.
-I cleaned out my stuff and left the Bible on Rob’s desk with a note that he should read it sometime.
+I asked CJ to accompany me back to the office.
+I cleaned out my stuff and left the Bible on Bob’s desk with a note that he should read it sometime.

 We locked up the building and left.
 For me, my time of putting out the paper was done.
 What I had hoped to be a promising start to a career had turned into a travesty.

-I later composed a letter of resignation for Johnny.
+I later composed a letter of resignation for Jerry.
 I made one last trip to the paper on Monday to return my key and drop off the letter.
-Cindy, Jackie and Karen were there.
+Wendy, Julie and Carolyn were there.
 I said my goodbyes.

 We called the paper to get the scoop on the day’s events.
-It seemed that Rob and William were in disbelief that I quit.
+It seemed that Bob and Bill were in disbelief that I quit.
 Other staff members were threatening to do the same.

-I took Jackie to a staffing agency.
+I took Julie to a staffing agency.
 She applied and by the end of the day had been offered a better job.
-Upon informing William of her decision, he offered her a raise to stay and she accepted.
+Upon informing Bill of her decision, he offered her a raise to stay and she accepted.

 Chapter 17

-Three days after I left, William found two people to replace me, Mike and Sue.
-Sue quit after her first day stating she couldn’t work with the likes of Rob.
-And she wouldn’t be the last as Karen also quit six days after me.
+Three days after I left, Bill found two people to replace me, Mike and Sue.
+Sue quit after her first day stating she couldn’t work with the likes of Bob.
+And she wouldn’t be the last as Carolyn also quit six days after me.

 While the revolving door swung open and shut at the small paper, I was out for justice.
 I had filed for unemployment and was calling every agency I could think of.